YYYYXL1004/TIGER/README.md

 # TIGER
-This is an unofficial Pytorch Implementation for the paper
+This is an unofficial Pytorch Implementation for the paper:

 >[Recommender Systems with Generative Retrieval](https://arxiv.org/pdf/2305.05065)